shah0829/Efficient-Notes-VSCode-Snippets/README.md

 2. Go to 'File' > 'Preferences' > 'User Snippets'.
 3. Select the appropriate language (Markdown recommended for these snippets).
 4. Copy and paste the snippets from this repository into your user snippets file.
+5. Enable auto tab completion in the `settings.json` using `editor.`

 ### Snippets Included